Rams beat 49ers and will play unprecedented Super Bowl at home against Bengals

 Also, it is the second time in history that a team will play the superbowl in their own stadium, after the Buccaneers they did it last year when they won the Lombardi Trophy at Raymond James Stadium.

-In their only confrontation, The Angels It was a team that came from playing the superbowl Y Cincinnati was starting a rebuild before drafting quarterback Joe Burrow with the first overall pick in the 2020 draft.
+In their only confrontation, The Angels It was a team that had just played the superbowl Y Cincinnati was starting a rebuild before drafting quarterback Joe Burrow with the first overall pick in the 2020 draft.

 Cincinnati tied his ticket to superbowl in the first game of the day, when he stunned the Kansas City Chiefs in overtime at Arrowhead Stadium.

-This is the third time in the history of the Bengals that arrive at a superbowl, in their previous two visits they fell just in front of the Niners, in the XVI and XXIII editions.
+This is the third time in the history of the Bengals that arrive at a superbowlin their previous two visits they fell right in front of the Niners, in the XVI and XXIII editions.

 The rams seek the second title in their history after becoming champions in the 1999 season when they were still playing in St. Louis, while Cincinnati has never won a superbowl.